ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Finally, the `ss3sim` code is written under an open-source MIT license and can be freely modified.
 *Rapid*: `ss3sim` relies on SS3,
-which uses AD Model Builder as a backend optimization platform --- the most rapid and robust non-linear optimization software available [@fournier2012].
+which uses AD Model Builder as a back-end optimization platform --- the most rapid and robust non-linear optimization software available [@fournier2012].
 `ss3sim` also facilitates the deployment of simulations across multiple computers or computer cores (i.e. parallelization), thereby accelerating computation.